 Add Docker Support to Existing applications

-You can also add docker support to existing ASP.NET Core application simply but right click on the app from Solution Explorer -> Add -> Docker Support
+You can also add Docker support to the existing ASP.NET Core application simply but right-click on the app from Solution Explorer -> Add -> Docker Support